romath/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 NOTE: Columns 3-68 are normalized and bounded within [-1,1].

-* Column 1. subject: there are 30 subjects and each one is characterize by a number between 1 and 30.
+* Column 1. subject: there are 30 subjects and each one is characterized by a number between 1 and 30.
 * Column 2. activity: there are 6 activities - sitting, standing, laying, walking, walking downstairs and walking upstairs.
 * Column 3. tbodyaccmeanx: time body acceleration signal mean axis x.
 * Column 4. tbodyaccmeany: time body acceleration signal mean axis y.